JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

 ### Fill rule

 You can have more control over the hole business by using the `setfillrule()` function.
-This allows you to set the fill rule for paths to either `:winding` or `:even_odd`.
-The fill rule is used to select how paths that contain others are filled.
+This allows you to set the fill rule for subpaths to either `:winding` or `:even_odd`.
+The fill rule is used to select how paths that contain subpaths are filled.
 The default rule (which determines the behaviour we usually see for the current drawing) is `:winding`.

 See the wikipedia entry for [Even–odd_rule](https://en.wikipedia.org/wiki/Even–odd_rule) for more details.

-In the following example, the default `:winding` rule is shown in cyan, on the left, and the `reverse` flag controls whether the path is reversed or not.
-Without it, the polygons would just be drawn on top of each other.
+In the following example, the default `:winding` rule is shown in cyan, on the left, and the `reverse` flag controls whether the subpath is reversed or not.
+Without it, the boxes would just be drawn on top of each other and you'd just see a big cyan box.

 The `:even_odd` rule is shown in operation in magenta, on the right.
-The results are the same, but the code can be simpler, because `reverse`-ing every other path is not required.
+The results are the same, but the code can be simpler, because `reverse`-ing every other subpath is not required.

 ```@example
 using Luxor # hide